Influence: Cialdini’s 6 Principles of Persuasion – #6 Scarcity

 What is scarcity and why does it influence you?

-You can define scarcity as our increased desire for nearly everything we might lose or which has a limited supply.
+You can define scarcity as the increased desire for nearly everything you might lose or which has a limited supply.

 Limited supply propels demand because our minds are wired to associate limited access with higher quality and importance.
 Before you know it, scarcity can cause you to focus on things you wouldn’t care for otherwise.

-Here are a few examples of how companies use scarcity to create urgency and attract your attention (and dollars):
+Here are a few examples of how companies use scarcity as a weapon to create urgency and attract your attention (and dollars):

 • Limited edition